williamouyang/okta.github.io/_source/docs/api/resources/users.md

 Update a user's profile or credentials with partial update semantics.

-> Use the `POST` method for partial updates, because unspecified attributes aren't changed with `POST`.
+> Use the `POST` method for partial updates, because unspecified properties aren't changed with `POST`.

 ##### Request Parameters
 {:.api .api-request .api-request-params}